datamaniac03/Customer-Analytics-1/README.md

 This repository contains:

+1. Customer Analytics I - Market Segmentation

-1. RMarkdown report that Identify managerially relevant subgroups in a customer database.
+RMarkdown report that demonstrates implementation of a clustering method to identify managerially relevant subgroups in a customer database.

 2. Build a model that predicts customer churn.